Book a 30-Minute Call With Our Certified Consultant

 1. HubSpot Tasks and Task Queues

 HubSpot’s foundation for project work starts with task creation, assignment, deadlines, priorities, and task queues.
+Teams use this to manage:

 Real-life scenario: A digital agency’s account managers were drowning in missed deadlines because tasks were spread across Trello, email, and Slack.
 After shifting to HubSpot task queues, their team completed 32% more project steps on time because everything lived inside the CRM.